tecmage/autiobooks/README.md

 ## How to install and run

+(Note that pip installs are currently not working - we are looking into the cause of this, but in the meantime, please download the repo and run directly)

 If you have Python 3 on your computer, you can install it with pip.
 Be aware that it won't work with Python 3.13.